dnw2022/k8s-certs/README.md

 Usually in the order you will see that a Challende was created.
 You can again describe the Challenge, etc.

-Looking at the logs of the cert-manager pod is also useful sometimes
+Looking at the logs of the cert-manager pod is also useful sometimes:

 ```
 root@ae8e6b45056d:/app# k get pods -n cert-manager